Sentimental novel: The satirizing of sentimentalism

-Jane Austen's Sense and Sensibility is most often seen as a "witty satire of the sentimental novel", by juxtaposing values of the Age of Enlightenment (sense, reason) with those of the later eighteenth century (sensibility, feeling) while exploring the larger realities of women's lives, especially through concerns with marriage and inheritance.
-This reading of Sense and Sensibility specifically and Austen's fiction in general has been complicated and revised by recent critics such as Claudia L. Johnson (Jane Austen: Women, Politics and the Novel [1988] and Equivocal Beings: Politics, Gender, and Sentimentality in the 1790s [1995]), Jillian Heydt-Stevenson (Austen's Unbecoming Conjunctions [2005]), and Christopher C. Nagle (Sexuality and the Culture of Sensibility in the British Romantic Era [2007]), all of whom see unruly and even subversive energies at play in her work, inspired by the sentimental tradition.
+Jane Austen's Sense and Sensibility (1811) is most often seen as a "witty satire of the sentimental novel", by juxtaposing values of the Age of Enlightenment (sense, reason) with those of the later eighteenth century (sensibility, feeling) while exploring the larger realities of women's lives, especially through concerns with marriage and inheritance.
+This reading of Sense and Sensibility specifically and Austen's fiction in general has been complicated and revised by recent critics such as Claudia L. Johnson (Jane Austen: Women, Politics and the Novel (1988) and Equivocal Beings: Politics, Gender, and Sentimentality in the 1790s (1995)), Jillian Heydt-Stevenson (Austen's Unbecoming Conjunctions (2005)), and Christopher C. Nagle (Sexuality and the Culture of Sensibility in the British Romantic Era (2007)), all of whom see unruly and even subversive energies at play in her work, inspired by the sentimental tradition.

-James Joyce parodies the sentimental novel in the "Nausicaa" episode of Ulysses.
-The character of Gerty MacDowell was inspired by the protagonist of The Lamplighter, a nineteenth century best-seller.
+James Joyce parodies the sentimental novel in the "Nausicaa" episode of Ulysses (1918–1920).
+The character of Gerty MacDowell was inspired by the protagonist of The Lamplighter (1854), a nineteenth century best-seller.

 Cultural aspects

 The sentimental novel complemented social trends of the time toward humanism and the heightened value of human life.
 The literature focused on weaker members of society, such as orphans and condemned criminals, and allowed readers to identify and sympathize with them.
 This translated to growing sentimentalism within society, and led to social movements calling for change, such as the abolition of the death penalty and of slavery.
 Instead of the death penalty, popular sentiment called for the rehabilitation of criminals, rather than harsh punishment.
-Frederick Douglass himself was inspired to stand against his own bondage and slavery in general in his famous Narrative by the speech by the sentimentalist playwright Sheridan in The Columbian Orator detailing a fictional dialogue between a master and slave.
+The speech by the playwright Sheridan in The Columbian Orator, detailing a fictional dialogue between a master and slave, inspired Frederick Douglass to stand against his own bondage -- and slavery in general -- in his famous Narrative.

 Johann Wolfgang von Goethe's 1774 The Sorrows of Young Werther was highly sentimental and immediately extremely popular throughout Europe, and even inspired young people who could relate to Werther's sorrows to commit suicide.
 It is also an excellent example of an epistolary novel, an especially typical form for eighteenth-century novels of sensibility, beginning with the influential novels of Samuel Richardson, Pamela (1740), Clarissa (1748), and The History of Sir Charles Grandison (1753).
 The latter was an especially important influence on Jane Austen, who refers to it repeatedly in her letters and began a dramatic adaptation of the work for the amusement of her family.